ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.admin/README.md

 * (foxriver76) object browser now validates setting state of type number
 * (foxriver76) allow to specify unique columns for tables
 * (foxriver76) fix crash on invalid states, which are missing the property `common.role`

-### 6.9.2 (2023-09-01)
-* (foxriver76) show info, if server time differs from client time
-* (foxriver76) remove confusion with different names for state (datapoint and state)
-* (jogibear9988) fixed link on 404-page being opened inside child view
-* (foxriver76) fixed issue if non-text default values are provided to a text jsonConfig component
-* (foxriver76) implemented del key shortcut to delete a selected object

-### 6.9.1 (2023-08-22)
-* (foxriver76) allow resizing of all columns in objects tab
-* (foxriver76) without expert mode users are only allowed to edit objects in `0_userdata.0` and `alias.0` namespace
-* (foxriver76) fixed keyboard navigation
-* (foxriver76) fixed problem with showing controller upgrade instructions if no UI upgrade is supported

-### 6.9.0 (2023-08-21)
-* (bluefox) Added possibility to change log direction
-* (bluefox) JSON config: Added possibility to filter out internal IP addresses
-* (bluefox) JSON config: Added _changed flag for formula in JSON config
-* (bluefox) JSON config: Added option `reloadBrowser` to sendto in JSON config
-* (bluefox) JSON config: Allowed positioning of add button on the very top of the table
-* (bluefox) JSON config: Trim strings by saving and not by typing
-* (bluefox) Added alias creation from object browser
-* (bluefox) Allowed to change chart type
-* (foxriver76) show a date picker when setting state (role: date/type: number)
-* (foxriver76) fixed problem, that creation of folders was not possible
-* (foxriver76) adapted text to clarify, that only tarball can be installed from path
-* (foxriver76) type string/role date will now also be previewed as a date in objects tab
-* (foxriver76) fixed problem with table formatting on history data point viewer
-* (foxriver76) fixed problem that could render update dialog with invalid property
-* (foxriver76) fixed sentry icon being in wrong position if no compact flag provided

-### 6.8.3 (2023-08-16)
-* (foxriver76) added description to adapter rating dialog
-* (bluefox) Extended the select component with grouping
-* (bluefox) Allowed the sorting of adapters by name and not only by title
-* (bluefox) Allowed the set state JSON config component

 ## License
 The MIT License (MIT)